Geraldine Clinic

 Veterinarian

-Sally joined us as a new graduate in 2009 and has been part of the team ever since.
-During that time Sally has gained a lot of experience and respect as a top-notch vet, both in production animal work and companion animals.
-She has a special interest in dairy production and is an In-Calf and Healthy Hoof advisor.
-Sally enjoys getting outdoors with family and friends and exploring New Zealand.
+Sally joined Aorangi Vets as a new graduate in 2009 and has been part of the team ever since.
+She has developed extensive experience across both production animal work and companion animals, with a special interest in dairy production as an In-Calf and Healthy Hoof advisor.
+Outside of work, Sally enjoys exploring New Zealand and spending time outdoors with family and friends.”

 (BVSc)